 Temporary Spousal Support

-When couples divorce, they must make two households where only one existed before.
-One spouse is likely to lack their own resources to pay for their new household.
-If the court finds that one spouse does not have sufficient assets to meet his or her necessary monthly expenses, and that the other spouse has enough resources to pay extra, it is likely that the spouse with greater assets will be ordered to pay temporary spousal support while the divorce is pending.
+In divorce, couples need to establish two households where there was only one before.
+Often, one spouse lacks the resources to support their new household.
+If a court finds that one spouse can’t meet necessary monthly expenses and the other has sufficient resources, it typically orders the more financially capable spouse to pay temporary spousal support while the divorce is pending.

 A person going through divorce may agree to make regular payments to the other spouse as contractual alimony as part of the property settlement.
 This type of agreement is referred to as contractual alimony.
 While courts in Texas do not usually order a spouse to make spousal maintenance payments to the other, it is fairly common for a final agreement to include a contractual alimony provision.
 There are a variety of reasons entering into such an agreement, but one common one is to equalize the division of marital property while providing one spouse with a steady income stream and the paying spouse with a potential tax benefit.